 We spread the story that Warners objected to this title purely for publicity reasons.
 They may eventually actually object to it, although I don't think so.
 Not being the giant legal mind that you are, I wouldn't venture a decisive opinion but my hunch is that any court would throw out such a case as an absurd one.
 It seems to me that no one can forbid one from using the name of a city.
 There have been a number of pictures with Paris, Burma, Tokyo, etc. etc. used in the title.
 At any rate, the publicity has been wonderful on it and it was a happy idea.
 I wish they would sue, but as it is, we've had reams in the paper.

-What eventually happened was not that Warner Bros. sued the Marxes, but that it finally gave up in exasperation before being able to glean any details about A Night in Casablanca, and the matter was dropped when the Marx Brothers movie turned into a general spoof of Casablanca-like films rather than a parody of Casablanca itself.
+What eventually happened was not that Warner Bros. sued the Marxes, but that the studio finally gave up in exasperation at being unable to glean any details about the plot or setting of A Night in Casablanca from the Marxes, and the matter was dropped when the Marx Brothers movie turned into a general spoof of Casablanca-like films rather than a parody of Casablanca itself.
 By then, however, the Marxes had succeeded in making Warner Bros. look like humorless fools while generating plenty of free publicity for their own film, and the fact that the controversy was a deliberately manufactured one will undoubtedly always remain a secondary detail.